Skip to main content Skip to main menu Skip to footer

 Strategic financing of applied research has considerably improved the scientific and technical basis for contaminated-site remediation in Germany.
-And while technical solutions to the problem of contaminated sites are now largely within reach, the requisite financial resources are not always ready to hand.

-Table of Contents
+Table of contents

 Germany has made substantial investments in site-contamination R&D since the 1980s, to the tune of more than €300 million in funding from the Federal Ministry of Education and Research (BMBF) and third parties.
+The projects funded by the BMBF have brought about major technical and scientific advances in conjunction with innovation and sustainability, via initiatives such as the following:

 • KORA, the German acronym for “controlled natural retention and reduction of pollutants in connection with contaminated soil and groundwater remediation projects”